 Top exports: crude petroleum, raw cotton, insect resins, refined petroleum, and other oily seeds

-About 14.04 million people live in Chad (2015).
-The capital is N’Djamena and the primary languages are French and Arabic, though Chad is called the “Babel Tower of the world” because of all of the other languages spoken there.
+Country Information: 15 million people live in Chad and the capital is N’Djamena.
+The primary languages are French and Arabic, though Chad is called the “Babel Tower of the world” because of all of the other languages spoken there.
 Chad is religiously split, with a predominantly Muslim population in the north and a predominantly Christian population in the south.
 The top exports are crude petroleum, raw cotton, insect resins, refined petroleum, and other oily seeds.
 The time zone is 5 hours ahead of EST.

 Jim’s Perspectives: The Republic of Chad is one of the world’s poorest countries, ranking at or near the bottom in most rankings, including infant mortality.
 50% of the population lives below the world’s poverty level, surviving on subsistence farming.